deepstreamIO/ds-demo-retrospective-board/README.md

     keyLength: 32 # the length of the resulting key
 ```

-You'll also find a default `users.yml` file where you can add your users and
-also any user specific meta-data, in this case we'll define their roles
+You'll find a default `users.yml` file in the same folder where you can add your users and also any user specific meta-data.
+We'll use it to define the user's roles:

 ```json
 john: